solidusio/solidus/guides/products-and-variants/product-properties.md

 A product property should not be confused with an [option type][option-types], which is used to define variants for a product.

+Use product properties to describe a product: "The t-shirt is 100% cotton."
+Use option types to show how variants are distinct from each other: "The t-shirt can be purchased in one of two colors: red or green."

 [option-types]: variants.md#option-types